DEALING WITH ELDER CARE ISSUES

 As Americans continue to live longer, many of today’s retirees are finding it necessary to help elderly parents or relatives manage their personal and financial affairs.
 Plans that may have proven satisfactory at age 65 often require a second look when seniors reach their late seventies, eighties, and nineties.
 If you have an aging parent or relative, the following arrangements can assist you in addressing their concerns:

-o Revocable and Irrevocable Trusts.
-A revocable trust allows an aging senior to retain control of his or her property, while delegating the responsibility for daily management to others.
+Irrevocable Vs Revocable Living Trust: A revocable trust allows an aging senior to retain control of his or her property, while delegating the responsibility for daily management to others.
 This arrangement gives the senior the flexibility to change the trust in any way, and at any time, as experience and circumstances require.
 As added protection, a revocable trust may remain unfunded, as long as a senior is legally competent.
 On the other hand, seniors willing to relinquish ownership of assets altogether may wish to consider establishing an irrevocable trust.

-o Private Annuities.
-With a private annuity, an elderly individual can formally transfer property to a family member in exchange for that person’s promise to make periodic payments for the rest of the senior’s life.
+Private Annuities: With a private annuity, an elderly individual can formally transfer property to a family member in exchange for that person’s promise to make periodic payments for the rest of the senior’s life.

 Review Plans Periodically